jandersson/appbio/reports/lab3/lab3.md

 # Lab 3: Random DNA Sequence

+## Task

+Write a python script that will generate a random DNA sequence and output it in FASTA format.
+The user should specify the length, and a name should be suggested.

+edit: Ive allowed the user to specify a name.
+If none is given we'll generate one using a timestamp.

 ## Code

 Since the code is relatively concise, I'll include it in this report.